LiorPSHS/cs373-idb/TechnicalReport.md

 Eric/Addison, describe unit tests

-# Tools

-We used the following tools to help us throughout our development process throughout the project:
- - Slack: for messaging and communication
- - NameCheap: getting a free domain name
- - DigitalOcean - hosting the server using a Droplet
- - Flask: a python framework for deploying our web server
- - Apiary - documenting the API that we will be implementing to fetch data from the database
- - Bootstrap - CSS/JavaScript library to beautify and standardize the look of our website
- - Bootstrap [Yeti Theme](https://bootswatch.com/yeti/) - a specific Bootstrap theme that we used

 # Hosting

 To set up hosting, we used tools that were recommended in the project description, namely DigitalOcean, Flask, and NameCheap.
 Additionally, the guide provided by brpowell on Github was also very useful as a guide.
 The following is an outline of the all of the major tools that we used, and our process in how we used those tools.